quil-lang/magicl/README.md

 Accelerated functionality is installed with a notion called "backends".
 A *backend* is a name of a group of functionality, typically denoted by a symbol or keyword.
-The `:lisp` backend is the defualt one, and several backends can be active all at once.
+The `:lisp` backend is the default one, and several backends can be active all at once.
 Each extension above adds a new backend.
 The current backends are: